Meganitrospeed/overclock-status/content/issues/2021-08-26-chicago-deployment.md

   - miami
 severity: disrupted
 ---
+Current Action - We have traced down the issue and have technicians working on recovering the infraestructure

 *Investigating* - We are investigating a potential issue that might have affected routing during our deployment, no downtime was expected